rubymotion-community/sugarcube/README.md

 coder['key'] = self.value
 self.value = decoder['key']

-# but if you want to store booleans and such in the MOST compact way:
+# but if you want to store booleans and such (in their C form,
+# which will take up less space I suppose):
 coder.set('sugarcube_is_neat', toBool:self.is_sugarcube_neat?)
 self.sugarcube_is_neat = decoder.bool('sugarcube_is_neat')